 It is my pleasure to submit my Tenure Package for your consideration and review.
 I am grateful to reflect on the two years since my reappointment at Sarah Lawrence College.
 Working with the students, staff, faculty, and administration has been a joy.
 We have had the opportunity to continue to rise to unprecedented challenges and discover ways for the college to thrive and grow.
-I am excited to share the recent strategies, accomplishments, and evolution of my teaching, advising, and service.
-As a working artist, I will also share my continuing experience in creating and presenting contemporary performance on the national and international stage and how I contribute to enriching our student's learning with the benefit of my professional experience.
+I am excited to share my teaching, advising, and service.
+As a working artist, I will also share my continuing experience in creating and presenting contemporary performance on the national and international stage and how I contribute to enriching our student's learning with the benefit of my artistic and curatorial practice.